aDotInTheVoid/boxcars/docs/report/report.md

 ## Benchmarks

 One important metric to evaluate the project on is performance.
-As discussed previously (§\ref{design-cowns}), it's not simple to call into the C++ runtime from rust, and I had to be somewhat indirect due to the FFI boundry.
+As discussed previously (§\ref{design-cowns}), it's not simple to call into the C++ runtime from rust, and I had to be somewhat indirect due to the FFI boundary.
 I wanted to measure the performance overhead of this, versus C++ code that can call it directly.

 Note: In all benchmarks below, `Rust` indicates using my `boxcars` library, whereas `C++` indicates using the `verona-rt` library directly.

-All graphs were created using the excelent [`criterion`](https://github.com/bheisler/criterion.rs) (TODO: Cite?) library.
+All graphs were created using the excellent [`criterion`](https://github.com/bheisler/criterion.rs) (TODO: Cite?) library.

 ## Microbenchmarks